ethanblake4/dart_eval/docs/typed-migration-failures.md

 - Switch pattern tests Switch with pattern guard.
 Null check operator used on a null value

-- Switch pattern tests Switch with relational pattern.
-Bad state: Incompatible representations for data₂: integer and object; an explicit conversion is required

 ### records_test.dart

 - Records Create and access records.
 Null check operator used on a null value